LucidtechAI/las-docs/introduction/models.md

 }
 ```

-Use the `modelId` when requesting a prediction to use a specific model.
-See [predictions](./predictions.md)
+Note: Use the `modelId` when requesting a prediction to use a specific model.
+See [Predictions](./predictions.md) for more details.